vandanrohatgi/Cryptography/README.md

 # Cryptography
-Programs for Crpytography Course I'm going through on Coursera.
+Programs for Cryptography Course I'm going through on Coursera.

-Programs consist of various Encryption algorithms(encryption, decryption and cracking) along with optional programming exercises given in the course
+Programs consist of various Encryption algorithms(encryption, decryption and cracking) that I wrote to get a better understanding.
+Along with optional programming exercises given in the course.